jnozzi/cocoadev.com/markdown/NSCellRollover.md

-I'm attempting to create an General/NSCell to be used in a tableView similar to the "Eject" icon in iTunes, Finder, etc. I've got an General/NSImageCell subclass, and I'm dealing with changing the image depending on if the row is selected in my controller.
+I'm attempting to create an NSCell to be used in a tableView similar to the "Eject" icon in iTunes, Finder, etc. I've got an NSImageCell subclass, and I'm dealing with changing the image depending on if the row is selected in my controller.
 However, I can not for the life of me figure out how to implement the rollover effect for my cell.
 I've searched the archives, and I can tell that it is going to require some mouse tracking, but I can't figure out how exactly to implement it.
 Any help would be appreciated.

--- General/MattBall
+-- MattBall

-*Take a look at General/NSTableViewRollover.
+*Take a look at NSTableViewRollover.
 It's probably pretty close to what you are looking for.*

 ----